Getting a parking permit

 1 motorcycle permit will be issued at no extra charge provided students have paid their tuition and meet the access/parking requirements.
 Permits should be displayed within 12” of license plate and be visible.

 Visitor parking is designated for guests only.
-Visitor permits are available at the Information Center in Door 1.
+Visitor permits are available at the Admissions Office inside the Main Entrance, Door 1.

 Faculty & Staff Parking